OpalinskiJakub/CurrenciesWebApp/README.md

 # CurrenciesWebApp

-Simple web application to change currencies with actual data from http://api.nbp.pl/. <br/> Application is based on spring boot.
+Simple web application to change currencies with actual data from http://api.nbp.pl/. <br/> Application is based on Spring Boot.

 To download
 ------------